The Volkswagen Touareg has a new lease on life.

 With a storage bin under the dashboard (home to the wireless phone charger), cupholders on the centre console, a decent bin under the armrest, and spacious door pockets, there are plenty of nooks and crannies for snacks, devices, and keys on long road trips.

-Headroom is good, but the angled C-pillar does make it feel a bit tighter back there than maybe it needs to.
+Headroom is good, but the angled C-pillar does make it feel a bit tighter back there than maybe it ought to.

 Kids will appreciate the standalone climate controls, and the auto-dipping air suspension makes this an easier car to clamber into or out of.

-Then again, it puts the mid-sized Audi Q5 and Mercedes-Benz GLC in the shade for rear space – despite being priced in line with them, the Touareg is a more substantial car.
+And it puts the mid-sized Audi Q5 and Mercedes-Benz GLC in the shade for rear space – despite being priced in line with them, the Touareg is a much bigger SUV.

 The boot is a broad space, complete with remote releases for the rear seats and a luggage cover that slides automatically up when you pop the boot to make loading big items easier.
 There are also air suspension controls back there, allowing you to raise or lower the car without clambering into the front.